-- 1. Understand and interpret authentic broadcasts on nontechnical subjects. - 2.
-Understand authentic conversations of a routine social nature concerning everyday topics and current events. - 3.
-Understand the essential points of a discussion or speech on a topic in a special field of interest. - 4.
-Understand verbal directions and instructions. - 5.
-Demonstrate comprehension of written material on a common subject (e.g., sports, travel, movies, theatre, food, music). - 6.
-Demonstrate comprehension of authentic news articles on current topics. - 7.
-Identify main ideas in contemporary literature.
+- 1. Demonstrate comprehension of authentic broadcasts on everyday topics and current events. - 2.
+Demonstrate comprehension of authentic conversations of a routine social nature concerning everyday topics and current events. - 3.
+Demonstrate comprehension of the essential points of a discussion or speech on a topic in a specific field of interest. - 4.
+Demonstrate comprehension of verbal instructions.